 Getting there

-The Maldives is an island chain that is incredibly spread out, but all holidays to the country will start by flying into the Malé International Airport, just northeast of the main island of Malé.
-To reach this airport from Europe you’ll almost certainly be taking an overnight flight, changing planes in the Middle East (Qatar, Abu Dhabi, Dubai), arriving in Malé in the morning.
+The Maldives is an island chain that is incredibly and widely spread out, but with that said, all vacations to the country will still start out with travelers flying into the Malé International Airport, which is just northeast of the main island of Malé.
+To reach this airport from Europe you’ll almost certainly be taking an overnight flight, changing planes in the Middle East (Qatar, Abu Dhabi, Dubai), and arriving in Malé in the morning.

-One at the Malé International Airport you’ll be met by staff from your resort who with either guide you to a private speedboat that takes you directly to the island, or they’ll put you on a sea-plane for a short flight to the island.
+Once you land at the Malé International Airport you’ll be met by staff from your resort who with either guide you to a private speedboat that takes you directly to the island.
+Or they’ll put you on a sea-plane for a short flight to the island.
 When you make your hotel reservation they’ll include the cost of the boat ride or flight, so it’s best to save money and book it yourself online.

 More information